Road trip: Southwest Wisconsin

 Gravity Hill: From Shullsburg, drive south on County Road U two miles, past Rennick Road.
 Stop just short of the farm-field gate on the right and put car into neutral.
 Watch for other cars.

-National Brewery Museum in Potosi: It's open daily.
+National Brewery Museum in Potosi: It's open from Wednesday to Sunday.

 Mining Museum/Rollo Jamison Museum in Platteville: It's open daily from May through October.
 It's at 405 E. Main St., just east of downtown.